Religion and Political Theory

 The standard view among political theorists, such as Robert Audi, Jürgen Habermas, Charles Larmore, Steven Macedo, Martha Nussbaum, and John Rawls is that religious reasons can play only a limited role in justifying coercive laws, as coercive laws that require a religious rationale lack moral legitimacy.
 If the standard view is correct, there is an important asymmetry between religious and secular reasons in the following respect: some secular reasons can themselves justify state coercion but no religious reason can.
 This asymmetry between the justificatory potential of religious and secular reasons, it is further claimed, should shape the political practice of religious believers.
 According to advocates of the standard view, citizens should not support coercive laws for which they believe there is no plausible secular rationale, although they may support coercive laws for which they believe there is only a secular rationale.
+(Note that not just any secular rationale counts.)
 We can refer to this injunction to exercise restraint as The Doctrine of Religious Restraint (or the DRR, for short).
-This abstract characteization of the DRR will require some refinements, which we'll provide in sections 2 and 3.
+This abstract characterization of the DRR will require some refinements, which we'll provide in sections 2 and 3.
 For the time being, however, we can get a better feel for the character of the DRR by considering the following case.

 Rick is a politically engaged citizen who intends to vote in a referendum on a measure that would criminalize homosexual relations.
 As he evaluates the relevant considerations, he concludes that the only persuasive rationale for that measure includes as a crucial premise the claim that homosexual relations are contrary to a God-established natural order.
 Although he finds that rationale compelling, he realizes that many others do not.
 But because he takes himself to have a general moral obligation to make those political decisions that, as best he can tell, are both just and good, he decides to vote in favor of criminalization.
 Moreover, he tries to persuade his compatriots to vote with him.
 In so doing, he offers relevantly different arguments to different audiences.
 He tries to convince like-minded citizens by appealing to the theistic natural law argument that he finds persuasive.
 But he realizes that many of his fellow citizens are unpersuaded by the natural law argument that convinces him.
 So he articulates a variety of other arguments—some secular, some religious—that he hopes will leverage those who don't share his natural law theism into supporting his position.
 He does so even though he doubts that any of those leveraging arguments are cogent, realizes that many of those to whom he addresses them will have comparable doubts about their cogency, and so believes that many coerced by the law he supports have no good reason, from their perspective, to affirm that law.